 root privileges, unless this prompt was specifically disabled using a boot option or a Kickstart command.

 In general, there is no reason to leave the default graphical installation environment unless you need to diagnose an installation problem.

 The terminal multiplexer is running in virtual console 1.
 To switch from the actual installation environment to tmux, press Ctrl+Alt+F1.
 To go back to the main installation interface which runs in virtual console 6, press Ctrl+Alt+F6.

 If you choose text mode installation, you will start in virtual console 1 (tmux), and switching to console 6 will open a shell prompt instead of a graphical interface.

-The console running tmux has 5 available windows; their contents are described in the table below, along with keyboard shortcuts used to access them.
+The console running tmux has five available windows; their contents are described in the following table, along with keyboard shortcuts.
 Note that the keyboard shortcuts are two-part: first press Ctrl+b, then release both keys, and press the number key for the window you want to use.

-You can also use Ctrl+b n and Ctrl+b p to switch to the next or previous tmux window, respectively.
+You can also use Ctrl+b n, Alt+ Tab, and Ctrl+b p to switch to the next or previous tmux window, respectively.